TheophileGaudin/babyTransformer/README.md

 # babyTransformer
-Transformers the key ingredient of Large Language Models (LLMs) which are driving the current AI boom.
+**Transformers** are the key ingredient of Large Language Models (LLMs) which are driving the current AI boom.

-A 208-parameter transformer that is small enough to be fully transparent for self-learning and teaching purposes.
+This repo contains a 208-parameter transformer that is small enough to be fully transparent for self-learning and teaching purposes.
 - `weights.json` contains the weights of the model
 - `run_transformer` contains a prompt and running it predicts the probability distribution for the next word
 - `train_transformer` is a script to train the model starting from random weights